paselkin/glacier-bay-uwt-student-projects/README.md

 This is the online location for data and data processing notebooks for the glacier-to-bay sediment tracking projects at UWT.
 Data will also be archived on Teams.

+## Notation
+In the instructions below, `code` formatting refers to filenames, keys to press, or something you need to type.
+Bracketed italics like `[`_`this`_`]` refer to text that you'll need to substitute with something appropriate to your situation (your username, a name you choose for your branch, etc.).

 ## Prerequisites

 To prepare to use the software and data in this folder, you will need to install the following: